 1.3 those for unaccompanied children, which are sometimes run alongside other events/activities.

-1 Before starting any event for unaccompanied children, the Board will carry out a risk assessment and then take steps to minimise all risks to health and safety.
-Parents and children will be made aware of any particular risks and of the steps to be taken to minimise those risks.
+7.1 Before starting any event for unaccompanied children, the Board will carry out a risk assessment and then take steps to minimize all risks to health and safety.
+Parents and children will be made aware of any particular risks and of the steps to be taken to minimize those risks.
 The Board will keep a record of all risk assessments.

-Paragliding.community runs occasional adventure activities, for members, but not for non-members.
-Restricting participation to members means that no licence is required under the Adventure Activities Licensing Regulations.
+Paragliding.community runs adventure activities, for BHPA members, but not for non-members.
+Restricting participation to members means that no license is required under the Adventure Activities Licensing Regulations.
 For clarity such activities may include but are not limited to:

 Paragliding Tandem Instruction;

 Paragliding Tandem Flight